Use shotguns and rifles safely for wildlife management and sporting purposes

 Overview

-This standard deals with the competence required to use shotguns and rifles safely for pest control and sporting purposes.
+This standard deals with the competence required to use shotguns and rifles safely for wildlife management and sporting purposes.

-It includes safe handling, firing and maintenance of shotguns and rifles as well as the knowledge and understanding of relevant legislation in relation to shotguns and rifles and their security.
+It includes the safe handling, firing and maintenance of shotguns and rifles as well as the knowledge and understanding of the relevant legislation in relation to their ownership, use and security.

 To meet this standard you will be able to:

-• transport, carry, handle, load and discharge shotguns and rifles for pest control and sporting purposes
+• store, transport, carry, handle, load and discharge shotguns and rifles for wildlife management and sporting purposes

-• maintain shotguns and rifles for pest control and sporting purposes
+• maintain shotguns and rifles used for wildlife management and sporting purposes

-• abide by current legislation relating to ownership, storage, transportation, carriage and use of shotguns and rifles for pest control and sporting purposes
+• abide by the current legislation relating to ownership, storage, transportation, carriage and use of shotguns and rifles for wildlife management and sporting purposes

 Performance criteria